 361 S.W.
 Madison Avenue,

-When it opened in 1922, it was the grandest theatre in Oregon, second only to the Liberty Theatre in Portland.
+When it opened November 9, 1922 with “The Old Homestead”.
+It was the grandest theatre in Oregon, second only to the Liberty Theatre in Portland.

 It closed on January 27, 2002, and in May 2008 was donated by Regal Entertainment Group to the Whiteside Theatre Foundation.
 Plans are proposed to program movies, local and touring live performances, educational workshops and other special events.
-It reopened in September 2011 presenting live performances.
+It reopened in September 2011 presenting live performances and classic movies.

 The Whiteside Theatre was listed on the National Register of Historic Places on February 25, 2009.